Summer Scholar-in-Residence

 Learning to Live Into God’s New Reality

 The Gospels are clear that Jesus believed a new reality was breaking into our world; he called it the Kingdom of God, and he announced this as good news.
 Jesus invited people to live into this new reality as a way of bearing embodied witness to God’s deepest desires for all of God’s creation.
 What might it look like in our day and time to be formed into a people who are signposts of God’s Kingdom, pointing to God’s new reality in the midst of the old that is passing away?
-Our time together will explore some of the ways we might serve as such signposts by allowing the Spirit to cultivate in our life together ways of living that both lead to our deepest flourishing as human beings and point beyond ourselves to God’s new reality.
+Our time together in 2023 explored some of the ways we might serve as such signposts by allowing the Spirit to cultivate in our life together ways of living that both lead to our deepest flourishing as human beings and point beyond ourselves to God’s new reality.

 The Rev. Dr. Robert MacSwain